snabble/Android-SDK/ui-toolkit/README.md

   ]
 }
 ```
-### Interactions Example
+### Interactions example

-The interaction can be handled via the matching viewModels.
+The interaction can be handled via the matching ViewModels.

 | Screen        | ViewModel              | Type                                                   |
 |---------------|------------------------|--------------------------------------------------------|